guneykeskin/Windows-11-Max-FPS-Optimization/README.md

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\DataCollection\AllowTelemetry = 0
 ```

+### 2. Network

-We still have to do one more regit optimization.
+We still have to do one more regedit optimization.
 Open cmd, then enter this command:

 ```bash